 - Fresh chopped rosemary: To sprinkle on top of the dough for amazing flavour

-How to make focaccia bread:
+How to make vegan focaccia

 - Preheat oven to 400° Mix together the flour, salt, thyme and granulated garlic in a large mixing bowl.
 Make a well in the centre and set aside